 For children and adults alike the skills are easy and fun to learn.
 These trips can permit varied activities like paddling, hiking, fishing and camping.
 We often mix canoes and kayaks.
 Your trip includes all paddling gear: canoe, paddle, pfd.

-What is more quintessentially Maine-y or historically connected than rhythmically paddling a sleek and graceful canoe on pristine sheltered waters, sometimes only a few inches deep?
+What is more essentially Maine-y than rhythmically paddling a graceful canoe on pristine waters, sometimes only a few inches deep?
 Perfect for families with kids.

 Fishing for bass or trout from a canoe is one of life's greatest pleasures.
-We specialize in fly fishing, but love spin fishing too and can add this your paddle trip (a charge applies; and a license is required)
+We specialize in fly fishing, but love spin fishing too (a license is required)